 • Total: $52,625

 • Nickname: The Golden Hurricane

 • NCAA Division I

 • Member of American Athletic Conference

-• Men’s sports: Basketball, cross-country, football, golf, indoor and outdoor track, soccer, tennis
+• Men’s sports: Basketball, cross-country, football, indoor and outdoor track, soccer, tennis

 • Women’s sports: Basketball, crew, cross-country, golf, indoor and outdoor track, soccer, softball, tennis, volleyball